Audi sees lower profitability as invests to catch BMW

 More than two years after abandoning electric cars, Audi is investing in the technology again and R&D boss Ulrich Hackenberg said it would launch an SUV with over 500 km of range by 2018, confirming what sources had told Reuters.

-"These (fuel-efficient) endeavours are very heavy indeed" from the financial viewpoint, Hackenberg said.
+"These (fuel-efficient) endeavors are very heavy indeed" from the financial viewpoint, Hackenberg said.

 VW said last month its operating margin might fall this year, although it kept its profit guidance.